htmsun/Sun_Modeling_Code/README.md

 "2CellModel.py" contains code used to generate panels in Fig. 4 of the main text.

-"ThreeCellModel.py" contains code used to generate figure panels in the Modeling Supplement, "Three-cell Model of Notch-Delta Lateral Inhibition"
+"ThreeCellModel.py" contains code used to generate figure panels in the Modeling Supplement, "Three-Cell Model of Notch-Delta Lateral Inhibition"